In the Name of the Law (1922 film): 12 years later

 After a single subtitle, the story jumps 12 years into the future.
 Harry is now age 22.
-He attends college, studying law hoping to become a lawyer.
+He attends college, studying Law hoping to become a lawyer.
 His lofty goals run contrary to his father's wishes.
-His father has told his son he has "wasted his time getting an education."
+His father has told his son he has "wasted his time getting an education".
 Johnnie is age 20 and works at the local bank.
 Mary, age 18, is also employed at the same bank as a stenographer.
 Johnnie and Mary have fallen in love and planned their wedding.
-We also discover the O'Haras have always wanted to own a cottage.
+We also discover that O'Haras have always wanted to own a cottage.
 The family's frugality has finally come to fruition.
 They are only one payment away from paying off the mortgage.

 While attending law school, Harry earns pocket money by pressing clothes.
 He also washes dishes.
 One day, while Harry is at work, somebody leaves a sizable sum of money in a pair of pants needing pressing.
-The money goes missing and the owner accuses Harry of the theft.
+The money goes missing, and the owner accuses Harry of the theft.
 The owner reports the thief to the police—the police file charges.
 Upon hearing of the accusation, Harry's mother becomes distraught.
 She had been secretly funding Harry while he attended law school.
 In her heart, she knew he couldn't have committed this crime.
 Mother O'Hare hatches a plan to keep her eldest out of jail.
 She will take the money they had saved for their final payment on the cottage and pass it to Harry.
 Harry will "find" the missing money and return it to the owner.

-While the family is at home, sans Harry, Pat finds out what his wife has done with their cottage money to save Harry.
+While the family is at home, sans Harry, Pat discovers what his wife has done with their cottage money to save Harry.
 A massive argument breaks out.
 When things settle down, everyone goes their separate ways.
-While officer O'Hare goes to work, Mary goes to the bank and approaches the bank president.
+While Officer O'Hare goes to work, Mary goes to the bank and approaches the bank president.
 Mr. Lucus, to ask for a loan.
 Mr. Lucus agrees to give her the money.
 But as she finds out, he expects special favors besides the regular repayment.
 Johnnie takes another tact to help his brother.
 He decides to tap into a stash of funds stored in his safety deposit box.
 After securing the funds, Johnnie heads home to find the house empty.